Gretel Bergmann: Life and career

 The German government wanted her to return to Germany to help portray the nation as unbiased in its Olympic-team selections.
 Members of her family, who had stayed behind, were threatened with reprisals if she did not return.
-She complied and returned to Germany, where she was allowed to prepare for the 1936 Olympic Games.
+She complied and returned to Germany, and although genetically Jewish, Bergmann felt little to no connection with those roots, having grown up non-religious, and feeling completely German, she had no qualms wanting to represent her country in the 1936 Olympic Games.
 She won the Württembergian Championships in the high jump in 1935 and again on 30 June 1936 when, one month prior to the opening of the Olympic Games, she tied the German record by crossing 1.60 metres.

-Bergmann-Lambert was banned from the Berlin Olympics despite matching the high-jump record of 1.60 metres (5 feet 3 inches) to qualify and having spent two years on the team, starting in 1934.
+Bergmann was banned from the Berlin Olympics despite matching the high-jump record of 1.60 metres (5 feet 3 inches) to qualify and having spent two years on the team, starting in 1934.
 However, two weeks before the opening of the Olympics, she received a letter from the German sports authorities that she was being removed from the national team for under-performance.
 She was not replaced; instead, Germany fielded only two high jumpers: Dora Ratjen, who was later revealed to be a man who had been raised as a girl, and Elfriede Kaun.
 Bergmann's accomplishment was stricken from the record books some weeks later.

-In 1937, Bergmann emigrated to the United States, settling in New York City, where she married Bruno Lambert, a physician.
-That year, she won the U.S. women's high jump and shot put championships, and in 1938 she again won the high jump.
+In 1937, Bergmann emigrated to the United States, settling in New York City,[9] where she won the U.S. women's high jump and shot put championships, and in 1938 she again won the high jump.
+Afterwards, she set other priorities to get her soon to be husband, Bruno Lambert to emigrate to the USA.
+They married that year.
 Her sports career ended after the entry of the United States into World War II.
 In 1942, she received United States citizenship.